 Sri Lankan weather is under the influence of North-East monsoon which occurs in January to March and South-West monsoon from May to October.
 The time in-between the two monsoons is known as inter-monsoon.
 During the intermonsoon, the island experiences the wet weather owing to inter-monsoon shower.

 During the inter-monsoon mostly the rain occurred in the afternoon while the morning and mid-day stay dry and warm.
-According to the information of Meteorology Department inter-monsoon rain period of inter-monsoon is widened in the recent time, due to the activation of Inter Tropical Conversion Zone.
+According to the information of the Meteorology Department inter-monsoon rain period of inter-monsoon is widened in the recent time, due to the activation of the Inter-tropical Conversion Zone.

 Lightning is very often with heavy rain during the inter-monsoon and Meteorology Department issues warning the public to take safety measures to avert the damages caused by lightning.
 The lightning is common on the island during inter-monsoon, especially in the month of April and which is called Bakmaha akunu.
 This weather pattern prevails in the island throughout the month of April and comes to end mid-MayMay, ahead of the South-West monsoon rain.

 Around October is not the best time to visit Sri Lanka